magento/merchdocs/src/marketing/invitations.md

 In the [Private Sales Reports]({% link reports/private-sales-reports.md %}) section, you can see the number of invitations sent during a specified period, or customers to whom you have sent invitations.

-## Discard Invitations for single entity
+## Discard invitations for single entity

 1. On the _Admin_ sidebar, go to **Marketing** > _Private Sales_ > **Invitations**.